 Mistake 3: Application of CPLD just for top grade

-Some engineers apply CPLD instead of gate circuit of 74** just for top grade.
-However, it will result in both higher cost and numerous work for production and files.
+Some engineers apply CPLD instead of gate circuit of 74** for top grade.
+However, it'll result in higher cost and numerous work for production and files.

 Mistake 4: Striving for the fastest MEM, CPU and FPGA